ihardy/oca-central-package/README.md

 ## installation

-download `dist/CENTRAL_PACKAGE.zip`. this file can be uploaded to the Primo Back Office customization manager.
+see the [releases page for the repository](https://github.com/alliance-pcsg/oca-central-package/releases) to download `CENTRAL_PACKAGE.zip`. this file can be uploaded to the Primo Back Office customization manager.

 ## developing